 You will also be asked to submit a sample of what you consider to be your strongest work.
 You may submit either a written or a visual sample following the guidelines for one of the two options below:

 Option 1: A written sample from a Cinematic Arts course.
-The sample could consist of an analytical essay (not to exceed 1200 words) from a film studies course, a completed short screenplay or excerpt from a feature length screenplay (not to exceed 20 pages), or your plot segmentation and commentary assignment from CINE:1601.
-There will be a field on the application for you to upload/attach your written sample as a Word or PDF document.
+The sample could consist of an analytical essay (not to exceed 1500 words) from a film studies course, a completed short screenplay or excerpt from a feature length screenplay (not to exceed 20 pages).
+There will be a button for you to upload/attach your written sample as a WORD or pdf document.

 Option 2: A visual production sample, either digital or 16mm.
 Visual samples should be no more than 5 minutes long and preferably should be from a Cinematic Arts course.
 Submit visual samples as a Vimeo or YouTube link in the designated space on the application.
 16mm samples should be clearly marked with your name and “Harmeyer Fellowship Sample.”
 You must submit them in person to the Undergraduate Advisor.